w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 ![Bob connects his account](/assets/bob-map-iban.png)

+It is also very important to know that we can not use PolkadotJS transfer button to move funds in our chain.
+This would break synchronization between the bank account balance and on-chain balance.
+In the future it should be disabled and the only way to transfer should be via burn requests.

 To make a transfer from Alice to Charlie, we head over to our EBICS service [API](http://w.e36.io:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/#/).
 We open `/ebics/api-v1/createOrder` tab and fill out Charlie's details.
 Namely, we will `purpose` field with Charlie's on-chain account and `receipientIban` field with his IBAN number.
 And `sourceIban` field with Alice's IBAN number.
 We can then specify the amount and other fields.
 It should look similar to this:

 ![Alice transfer to Charlie](/assets/alice-transfer-charlie.png)